0xHumban/AVAX-Wallet-Solidity/README.md

 # AVAX Wallet in Solidity
- A traditional ETH wallet with solidity.
+ A traditional AVAX wallet with solidity.

  Deploy on Avax Fuji Testnet.